jchmb/arduino-pins/README.md

 and the data pin.
 After you have instantiated the ShiftRegister class, you can retrieve ShiftRegisterPins, i.e., "virtual" pins, from it.
 These can be retrieved by the ShiftRegisterPin* ShiftRegister::getPin(int) function.
 It will be created on demand, since not every pin is necessarily used.
 After this, the ShiftRegisterPin can be treated as any other Pin.

+Also, the DebugPin can be used as a replacement of any Pin.
+With the help of the DebugPin, you can see on the serial monitor when certain calls are made during runtime.